-Keep track of your goal setting progress and make changes (if needed).
+Keep track of your progress and make changes (if needed) to your goals.

 To stay motivated with your yearly goals and to become successful with them, you should review your progress every so often.
 You may want to check in daily, weekly, or monthly, depending on what type of goal you have and what works for you.

 This is why writing down your goals or breaking them into manageable pieces is an important part of setting goals.
 You can check in and see where you are at, and it helps if you make notes of your progress as you go.
 Keeping track of your goals will tell you whether or not you will reach your goals by showing you what you need to do, if you are behind, and if you need to make a change.

 Changing your goals isn’t giving up on them either.
 It’s making sure that your goals are working for you.